Seinors/syitter/readme.md

-📄 README.md

-# 🧾 Telegram Finance Bot
+# 🧾 Telegram Syitter Bot

 This Telegram bot helps you automatically log financial transactions into Google Sheets by sending: